-• SLO 2 is assessed through a Practicum Observation Form in ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation, which is the practicum course.
+SLO 2 is assessed through a Practicum Observation Form in ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation, which is the practicum course.
+Benchmark for SLO 2 is at least 80% of candidates will score "Meets Expectations" or higher on the rubric.